scottrogowski/code2flow/README.md

 Consider this toy example in Python
 ```
-import random
+def func_factory(inp_float):
+    if inp_float < .5:
+        return func_a
+    else:
+        return func_b

-func = random.choice((func_a, func_b))
+func = func_factory(important_variable)
 func()
 ```

+We have no way of knowing whether `func` will point to `func_a` or `func_b` until runtime.
+In practice, ambiguity like this is common and is present in most non-trivial applications.

 Known limitations
 -----------------

 Code2flow is internally powered by ASTs.
-Most limitations stem from tokens not being named what the engine expects them to be named.
+Most limitations stem from a token not being named what code2flow expects it to be named.

 * All functions without definitions are skipped.
 This most often happens when a file is not included.
 * Functions with identical names in different namespaces are (loudly) skipped.
 E.g. If you have two classes with identically named methods, code2flow cannot distinguish between these and skips them.